GregoryBWilson/PyBer_Analysis/README.md

 ### 2.2 Analysis of Data

-In this section we looked at the merged data to extract the columns below.
+In this section we looked at the merged data to extract columns of interest.
 You will notice in the code that I actually first generated many of the numbers individually, which served as confirmation that the structure of code that grabbed the complete columns was correct.
 The code in figure 3 below was used to extract a column of data representing the total fares for each type of city.

 ![This is a VS screenshot of the PyBer_Challenge.py code](analysis/Figure_3_Creation_of_Columns.png "Figure_3_Creation_of_Columns")